 Safety: Not recommended for internal use, except under the supervision of a qualified professional to achieve specific outcomes.
 Cedarwood distillate can be extremely diuretic.
 Use with caution if you have low blood pressure.
 May irritate highly sensitive skin.

-Blends well with: For hair, Cedarwood blends with Rosemary CT cineol for all hair colors, Chamomile for blond hair and Sage for dark or red hair.
+Blends well with: For hair, Cedarwood blends with Rosemary CT cineol for all hair colors, Chamomile for blonde hair and Sage for dark or red hair.
 For itchy skin, Yarrow complements Cedarwood well.
-For other applications, Cedarwood blends well with Bay, Bergamot, Cardamom, Chamomile, Clary Sage, Cypress, Fir, Frankincense, Geranium, Grapefruit, Juniper, Lavender, Marjoram, Orange, Neroli, Palmarosa, Petitgrain, Pine, Rosemaray, Sandalwood, Ylang Ylang
+For other applications, Cedarwood blends well with Bay, Bergamot, Cardamom, Chamomile, Clary Sage, Cypress, Fir, Frankincense, Geranium, Grapefruit, Juniper, Lavender, Marjoram, Orange, Neroli, Palmarosa, Petitgrain, Pine, Rosemary, Sandalwood, Ylang Ylang